CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 Ynewy sat, backed by a silver burnished mirror, high in the eaves of the walls that stretched up what must have been blocks, and halfway between em and the floor we remained on perched our fellow runaways.

-Anahit was translucently pale, and her eyes unfocused.
-She was huddled in a borrowed cloak of muddy red and saffron yellow.
-I must have gawked, I must have swallowed my throat when I saw her, and her eyes caught my glassy ones.
+She was translucently pale.
+Her eyes unfocused.
+An ochre and saffron cloak clung to her, borrowed, like a napkin.
+I must have swallowed my throat when I saw her, and her dry eyes caught my glassy ones.
 She smoothly looked away, sinking back into the shadow of Kuryo Redname who stood, ragged and proud, in her borrowed pulpit.

 "Nighttime.
 Here we are aday, mounting," Ynewy said - speaking as if to a smaller room, a close audience.
 The room felt like it was stirring with so many wings, all the little alcoves occupied by audience.
 But it was only us.
 Ynewy, the king, Anahit, Kuryo, and I. "Now the phase is over.
 Over.
 Soon I'll fly.
 Tell me, as I gather my train, what you would: my allies, my friends."